godotengine/godot-docs/tutorials/export/exporting_projects.rst

 binary, which is smaller in size, more optimized and does not include tools like the editor and debugger.

-Finally, Godot has a simple but efficient system for creating DLCs as extra package files.
+Finally, Godot has an efficient system for creating DLCs as extra package files.

 On mobile
 ~~~~~~~~~